 Socks also play a vital role in absorbing and drawing moisture away from your feet.
 For basic day-to-day wear, use socks made with natural fibers like cotton or wool.
 They're absorbent and will eventually wick moisture away from your feet to the breathable portion of your shoes (leather or mesh).
 For high-performance socks, there are synthetic materials made for athletes that are better at wicking moisture away because the material don't compress as much as natural fibers do when saturated with sweat.

-For more information on foot care, see the links on the next page.
+For more information on foot care, see the links below.